tektronix/keithley/Application_Specific/Battery_Simulation/README.md

 # 2281S-20-6 Battery Models

 This Directory holds battery models for the Model [2281S-20-6 Precision DC Supply & Battery Simulator](https://www.tek.com/tektronix-and-keithley-dc-power-supplies/2281s).
 You can use these models to simulate a variety of batteries.
-To contribute your own models, file a pull request against the `dev` branch, being sure to follow the [Contribution Guidelines](../../../README.md#contributing).
-Battery models should be in their own folder within the [2281S Battery Models Directory](./2281S_Battery_Models/).
-Model folders should use underscores to be of the format: *Brand\_Type/Model#\_Chemistry/trademark*

-To request a battery model, open an issue with the "Code Request" template, but please be aware that Keithley cannot fulfill every request for battery models.

-Most models have the conditions they were generated with listed in their `*_SetupAndRawData.csv` files, along with the raw data collected during model generation.
-You can have multiple models for the same battery in the same folder, made under different conditions.
-Each pair of files must have a unique name.
+To contribute your own models, or request a model, see the [Contribution Guidelines](/CONTRIBUTING.md)

 ## Generating 2281S-20-6 Battery Models